Repoussé and Chasing: how Sculptural Jewelry is Born

 Repoussé and chasing are two techniques of toreutics, which is the art of working metals to obtain ornamental figures in relief.
 It is an ancient art: among the first examples are the hammered bronze statues of the pharaohs of ancient Egypt, dating back to approximately 2600 BC.
-In Italy, the Etruscans became experts in bronze working, and in imperial Rome, gold and silver statues and all kinds of worked metal decorations were created, including jewelry.
+In Italy, the Etruscans became experts in bronze working, and in imperial Rome, gold and silver statues were created along with all kinds of worked metal decorations, including jewelry.
 The repoussé technique and chasing were then developed and refined from the Renaissance onward.
-In the masters’ workshops, aspiring artists learned sculpture techniques, which also included metalworking to create jewelry and goldsmithing objects.
+In the masters’ workshops, aspiring artists learned the techniques of sculpture, which also included metalworking to create jewelry and goldsmithing objects.

 Let us therefore see what these two techniques are and how they are still used today for creating contemporary jewelry.